0xnu/sps_gbm_ef/README.md

 So far, plotting the relationship between risk and return allows me to judge whether each investment strategy is good or bad.
 I also calculated the risk and return of a random portfolio.

 When investing, you want to minimise risk in return for the same return.
-Therefore, we look for a portfolio that minimises the risk required for a specific return.
+Therefore, we look for a portfolio minimising the risk required for a specific return.
 Such a portfolio is called an efficient portfolio.
 The [efficient frontier](https://en.wikipedia.org/wiki/Efficient_frontier) is the relationship between risk and return of an [efficient portfolio](./efficient_frontier.ipynb).

 ![Random Portfolio](./images/efficient_frontier.png)